-Ask the potential provider to explain the situation and reasons for the suit/settlement and compare the same with the providers claim history through the National Practitioner Bank.
+Ask the potential provider to explain the situation and the reasons for the suit/settlement and compare the same with the providers claim history through the National Practitioner Bank.

 Healthcare providers applying for privileges at a hospital receive a list of approved procedures for their specialty.
-You should contact the providers affiliated hospitals and request for a list of privileges that the potential provider holds there.
+You should contact the provider’s affiliated hospitals and request for a list of privileges that the potential provider holds there.

 Keep track of the progress

 Keeping a checklist is the easiest way to do this – however, you need to ensure that the checklist is checked regularly.
-This will ensure that all steps taken towards the credentialing process are up to date and all follow ups are taking place as required.
+This will ensure that all steps taken towards the credentialing process are up to date and all follow-ups are taking place as required.

 Outsource the process

 Provider credentialing and enrollment involves much more than just filling out forms.
 It is crucial to understand the importance of provider credentialing and enrollment in relation to the revenue stream of the organization and how it affects the accurate reimbursement for services rendered.